Overview of application migration examples for Azure

 Windows Server workloads

-|Rehost an app on Azure VMs||This article provides an example of migrating on-premises app VMs to Azure VMs using the Site Recovery service.|
+|Rehost an application on Azure VMs||This article provides an example of migrating on-premises application VMs to Azure VMs using Azure Migrate.|

 SQL Server workloads